 Learn from experienced organizers, share skills and knowledge with activists, and have fun meeting others dedicated to building a movement.
 At CTWO, we are committed to ensuring that your staff and leadership team are able to fully participate in the training, and we can work with you to tap funding sources to do this.

 Starting in 1995, our Community Action Trainings (CAT) have provided entry-level organizer training to staff and members of community based organizations, worker center organizations, and other NPOs, as well as individuals through field work, role plays, and discussions.
 During this high intensity three day training, CAT participants debate approaches to social change, learn how to door-knock and/or other forms of contact work as a tool for recruiting and mobilizing constituents, participate in campaign development and actions, grassroots fundraising techniques, and learn to appreciate the legacy of organizing in communities of color and its relevance in today’s fight for social justice.

 CTWO conducts CAT sessions in the spring and fall in different regions across the country.
 CTWO has trained over 4,000 people to date, and partners with some of the most amazing community organizations in the country to host these sessions.
-You may register online or print out our registration page and fax your request to us at (510) 433-0908.
+You can register online

 HOW YOU CAN SUPPORT OUR EFFORTS TO GROW FUTURE MOVEMENT ACTIVISTS